-Responsible Person Action Applicant Prepare and submit requirements for admission by Аррисант the established deadline Department Administrative Assistant Interview applicant Nurse Science Academic Advisor 2.
+Responsible Person Action Applicant Prepare and submit requirements for admission by the established deadline Department Administrative Assistant Interview applicant Nurse Science Academic Advisor 2.
 Initiate evaluation procedure Department Head 3.
-Notify applicant of acceptance or non-acceptance Student Development Committee, as needed Simulation Faculty Schedule appointment with student to evaluate clinical skills/knowledge.
+Notify applicant of acceptance or non-acceptance Student Development Committee, as needed Simulation Faculty Schedule an appointment with the student to evaluate clinical skills/knowledge.
 Evaluate student's clinical skills/knowledge.
 Identify areas of weakness and provide necessary remediation.
 Reevaluate student's clinical skills/knowledge.
 If successful, no further action necessary.
 If unsuccessful, notify Department Head.
-Department Head 1.
-Meet with student to share that they did not meet minimum requirements for required skills and knowledge.
-2. Notify student that they are ineligible for transfer.
+Department Head Meet with the student to share that they did not meet minimum requirements for required skills and knowledge.
+Notify student that they are ineligible for transfer.